prudhvichigurupati/show-chigurupati/MyMovie.md

 | **Prabhas**              | He has the physicality and presence that would suit the role perfectly. | 45  |
 | **Shah Rukh Khan**       | A versatile actor who can bring charm, depth, and emotion to the character. | 58  |
 | **Deepika Padukone**     | While not a male actor, she could bring a strong female lead with intensity and passion. | 38  |
+---

+## Favorite Quotes

+> "The best way to predict the future is to create it."
+*Abraham Lincoln*

+> "Success is not final, failure is not fatal: It is the courage to continue that counts."
+*Winston Churchill*